hidenorly/M5StickC_Base/README.md

-# M5StickC_NTPSwitch
+# M5StickC_Base

-This is PIR Human detection based switch for M5StickC with WiFi AP & NTP,  PIR Sensor for M5StickC, Infrared LED.
+This is IoT Framework for M5StickC with WiFi AP & NTP,  PIR Sensor for M5StickC, Infrared LED and MPU6886 or SH200Q sensors.

 This supports
  * Turn ON through Ir Remote Transmiter while human is detected.